 Jabari discusses his growing into an awareness of internalised racism in an accessible and personable way.

 Farah Nasser discusses with University of Toronto professor Girish Daswani, and communications professional, Gelek Badheytsang about internalized racism.
 The conversation highlights some of what the True Roots conversation spent time; evaluating, rueing and laughing at.
-What I enjoyed from the Living Colour interview was the unequivocal idea that internalised racism can be changed.
+What I enjoyed from the Living in Colour interview was the unequivocal idea that internalised racism can be changed.